Quick Summary

 A notable feature of the Indus Valley town planning is that the urban settlement had two sections.
 We refer to the sections as upper and lower towns of the Indus Valley civilisation.
 The partition was inferred due to the existence of lower houses in lower towns and citadels in upper towns.

-The Great Bath is one of the most significant features of Indus Valley Civilization town planning.
+The Great Bath is one of the most significant features of town planning of Indus Valley Civilization.
 The evidence from excavation indicated the great bath was a water tank of Mohenjo-daro.
 Resembling the structure of a modern-day swimming pool, the Great Bath was constructed using bricks.

 The Great Bath was prevented from leaking using gypsum coating.
 The water to the great bath was supplied from a well situated in one of the adjoining rooms.
 Some of the Great baths even facilitated hot baths.